martinbuberl/VersionTasks/README.md

 # VersionTasks

-VersionTasks is an [MSBuild Tasks][msbuildtasks] library to automatically insert the current repository's changeset into to your project.
+VersionTasks is an [MSBuild Tasks][msbuildtasks] library to automatically insert the current repository's changeset into your project.

 The following source control systems are supported: